-We dug into the OECD's Better Life Index to understand just which European countries have the best work-life balance.
+We dug into the OECD's Better Life Index to understand just which EU Member States have the best work-life balance.
 Here are the top 10.

 The Netherlands rocked a high score of 9.5/10 for work-life balance.
 Their average working week is just 29.3 hours, making it one of the shortest workweeks in the world.
 The local government and employers place a lot of emphasis on employees being able to strike a healthy balance between getting enough work done, respecting and enjoying their personal commitments, parenting, taking care of their health and wellbeing, and more.
-According to the OECD, only 0.5% of those employed in the Netherlands work longer hours than they're supposed to.
+According to the OECD, only 0.5% of those employed in the Netherlands work leaving their place of work later than they're supposed to.

 Italy comes in second with a staggering 9.4 on the Better Life Index.
 The employment rate across the country is quite high, with 67% of men and 49% of women being in full-time, paid employment.
 With family time being such an important aspect of Italian culture, the country has capped the number of hours you can be asked to work at 40.
 However, at most companies, employees will likely work under 36 hours.
 Just 4% of employees work long hours.
 They've also got a great 12 national holidays and offer employees 4 weeks of paid vacation time, on average.

 Few countries enjoy quite as much free time as Belgium.
 On average, Belgians enjoy 8.6 leisure hours per day, whereas they only need to work about 7 hours a day!
-No need to worry about burnout here—Belgian employers place a great deal of importance on their employees having enough time off to enjoy their personal lives.
+No need to worry about burnout in this labour market—Belgian employers place a great deal of importance on their employees having enough time off to enjoy their personal lives.
 There's no "living to work" concept here, it's all about "working to live!".
-The country is also home to some of Europe's leading institutions, including the European Commission, the European Council, and the Council of the European Union.
+The country is also home to some of Europe's leading institutions, including the European Commission, the European Parliament, and the Council of the European Union.

-As you might imagine, Germany has laid out a very clear regulation and guidelines on working hours and conditions.
+As you might imagine, Germany has laid out very clear regulations and guidelines on working hours and conditions within its national law.
 The longest hours you can work per week are capped at 48, with a strict prohibition on working on Sundays and national holidays.
 Average annual incomes are slightly higher than the OECD average, and flexible working hours were fairly commonplace in Germany even before the outbreak of the coronavirus pandemic last year.
 Overtime is often compensated in some way, such as with extra time off.

 Surprise, surprise!
 There's another Nordic country on the list.
 Employment rates are extremely high in Sweden, with 77% of people aged 15-64 finding themselves in paid employment.
 Working hours cannot exceed 40 hours per week—and that's enshrined in Swedish law.
 Overtime is capped at 200 hours per year, and employees can choose whether to be compensated for that monetarily or with additional leave.